-The food they offered in King Chef Dimsum Kitchen became a huge hit that they decided to transfer to a bigger location.
+The food they offered in King Chef Dimsum Kitchen became a huge hit so they decided to transfer to a bigger location.
 Thus, the birth of King Chef Dining Restaurant in Banawe.
-They serve a variety of healthy dishes; not to mention, dimsum and other Chinese food.
+They serve a variety of healthy dishes; not to mention, dim sum and other Chinese food.

 King Chef Dimsum Kitchen

-Moving on with the dimsum.
-I love and usually order Xiao Long Bao, Hakaw and Japanese Siomai (if they have it in the menu).
+Moving on with the dim sum.
+I love and usually order Xiao Long Bao, Hakaw and Japanese Siomai (if they have it on the menu).
 Though King Chef Dimsum Kitchen offers Hakaw and Japanese Siomai, this time I opted for a different one – Chiu Chow Style Kuchay Dumpling.
 Some people don’t like the smell of kuchay but I don’t mind because this one tastes really good.